Souhardya/ChimeraLdr/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Chimera loader can serve as either a windows based malware / implant base or a 3rd party software updater module depends on how the user leverages it and modifies it
+Chimera loader previously Strator can serve as either a windows based malware / implant base or a 3rd party software updater module depends on how the user leverages it and modifies it

 Features:
 * HTTP / HTTPS  based stealthy communication